vwillyams/garbage-ECSJobDemos/Documentation/content/tutorial_3.md

 those initial entities in the system before anything can update.

 One simple answer is to just run some code when the project starts playing.
-In this project, there's a class `TwoStickMain` which comes with two methods.
-The first one initializes early, and creates the core `EntityManager` we're going to use to interact with ECS.
+In this project, there's a class `TwoStickBootsrap` which comes with two methods.
+The first one initializes early and creates the core `EntityManager` we're going to use to interact with ECS.

 Overall, here's what the bootstrapping code achieves:

 * It creates an _entity manager_, a key ECS abtraction we use to create and modify entities and their components

 * It creates _archetypes_, which you can think of as blueprints for what components will be attached to an entity later on when it is instantiated.
 This step is optional, but avoids reallocating memory and moving objects later when they are spawned, because they will be created with the correct memory layout right away.

+* It pulls out some prototypes and settings from the scene.

+### Scene Data

+Pure ECS data isn't supported in a great way in the editor yet, so we'll take two approaches in the interim to configure our game:

+1. For things like asset references, we'll create a couple of _prototype_ game objects in the scene, where we can add wrapped `IComponentData` types.
+This is the approach we've taken to customize the appearance of the hero and the shots.
+Once we've fished out the configuration, we can discard these prototype objects.

+2. For "bags of settings", it's convenient to retain a traditional Unity component on an empty game object, because that allows you to tweak the values in play mode.
+The example project uses a component `TwoStickExampleSettings` for this purpose which we put on an empty game object called `Settings`.
+This allows us to fetch the component and keep it around globally in our app as well as to receive updates when values are tweaked.

 ### Archetypes